sridharkikkeri/Awaamo/README.md

 	4. Eclispe (IDE)

-This is a Selenium - TestNG Framework with java 8 and have used Page Object Design Pattern Package :-
+Package :-
 	1. com.testVagrant.common - This has common reusable code for report generation using Extent Reports and ITestListener is implemented
 	5. com.testVagrant.test - This will have the tests